mobile-insight/mobileinsight-widgetdemo/README.md

 This repo is an [Android Studio](https://developer.android.com/studio/index.html) project.
 You can directly import the project after installing Android Studio.
 After importing the project, you can modify codes and build your own application.

-This project is based on 'constraint-layout:1.0.2', which can be installed by Android Studio.
+This project builds on 'constraint-layout:1.0.2', which can be installed by Android Studio.

 ## How to Contribute